 - Energy, attention, mood, and motivation levels

 - Longer term changes, such as their attitude, personality, who they spend time with, what they spend time doing, and increased financial stress.

-Is their use likely to cause problems?
+Is their drug use causing problems?

 Not all drug use causes problems, but some does.